Home / Series / CinemaStix / Aired Order /

 Director Christopher Nolan made waves back in 2000 with his second film, Memento.
 And the movie immediately became one of the best examples of character subjectivity in film.
 Today we'll look at the way Christopher Nolan and other filmmakers use a subjective camera and other inventive techniques to put their audience into the heads of their protagonist.

-• S2023E18 When the director actually listens to feedback
+• S2023E18 Directing Ocean's Eleven: when the director actually listens to feedback

 • August 5, 2023